Selling Data to an Agent with Endogenous Information: Pricing for Full Information

-Note that the condition in \cref{prop:informative prior} is also necessary for pricing for revealing full information to be revenue optimal when $\monopt > \underline{\type}$ and the type distribution is continuous with positive density everywhere.
-This is because if the monopoly type $\monopt$ has strict incentive to acquire costly information given the prior, there exists a positive measure of types below $\monopt$ that also have strict incentive to acquire costly information given the prior.
-Hence the data broker can have strictly revenue increase by price discriminating those low types.
+Note that the condition in \cref{prop:informative prior} is also necessary for pricing for revealing full information to be revenue-optimal when $\monopt > \underline{\type}$ and the type distribution is continuous with positive density everywhere.
+This is because if the monopoly type $\monopt$ has a strict incentive to acquire costly information given the prior, there exists a positive measure of types below $\monopt$ that also have a strict incentive to acquire costly information given the prior.
+Hence, the data broker can obtain a strict revenue increase by price discriminating those low types.